What is the difference between Mixing & Mastering?

 Depending on how a production sounds when it reaches the mixing and mastering engineer, a full song mix can take anywhere from a couple hours to days depending on the level of invasiveness.
 I have personally had projects which contained over 150 multitrack stems in 24 bit 48K = LOTS OF FILES.
 You have to be extremely organized on projects like this as it can go through many iterations depending on the artist or the label wishes.
 I have always relied on building long term working relationships with my artists and label clients, and multiple versions are normal in the scope of creating goodwill and polishing the final diamond.

 This time investment requires that mixing and mastering engineers develop a routine to maintain focus and avoid ear fatigue.
 Personally I love to start working on a mix with melodic or instrumental elements, and then work in percussion and low end accordingly after.
 The blend is ever tweaking the mix to achieve the most vibrant and vivacious sound you can without overdoing it.
-The subtleties is what defines a good mixing and mastering engineer to a
+The subtleties is what defines a good mixing and mastering engineer to a great one.

 When it comes to the mastering stage of a record organization is also key, but my focus here is narrower.
 The mix and sound design from the composition itself already define the record, and the final mastering gloss is for me to apply sparingly – the fine balance between making it as loud as possible whilst still retaining a LOT of depth, dimension and organic texture.
 Being comfortable with your outboard gear and software tools is essential here – as well as being able to have comfort in using your tools sparingly for maximum effect.